MeesCode/DevBoard/README.md

 An ongoing development imageboard inspired by the popular website 4chan.
 This is not intended as a direct competitor to other imageboard solutions, as a lot of moderation features have yet to be implemented.
-This project does however tries to incorporate as much features as possible that affect the end user directly.
+This project does however try to incorporate as much features as possible that affect the end user directly.
 Which is something most other projects have, in my eyes, failed to achieve.